pgwadapool/ZK-ADAPT/code/readme.md

 - **`SendTransaction(party)`**: Represents a party sending a transaction to the Hydra head.
 - **`CloseHydraHead`**: Models closing the Hydra head.

+## zkp.tla Gradient Encryption and Zero-Knowledge Proofs in TLA+ ##

+**Overview**

+This project implements a zero-knowledge proof system for verifying encrypted gradients using Paillier homomorphic encryption.
+The main goal is to ensure the integrity of the encrypted gradients without revealing their actual values.

+**Components**

+The implementation is divided into several key components:

+1. **Key Generation**: Generates a public and private key pair for encryption.
+2. **Gradient Encryption**: Encrypts gradients using the Paillier encryption scheme.
+3. **Zero-Knowledge Proof Protocol**: Implements the Sigma Protocol for proof generation and verification.
+4. **Hashing**: A function to generate challenges for the zero-knowledge proof.

 ## Usage